Skip to main content

 • The captured app is automatically brought to the foreground so you can trigger playback

-• Kern’s own audio output is excluded from the capture
+• Gridshift’s own audio output is excluded from the capture